RaithSphere/VR-Stuff/README.md

 CONNECTION STATUS ANY OTHER: "Sensor contact not supported"

 ## Contributions
 If you want to Contribute please feel free to fork this repo

 ## Thanks and Other Stuff
 Ryuvi for the Initial idea, websocket code and HRV
+<BR>3x1t_5tyl3, Goodvibes and MattyK for being the initial testers.
 <BR>Fabien (fg1) for the Intital code I based off
 <BR>Carte Noir for the coffee for keeping me going